 Following approval, the pre-agreed implementation plan should be executed, aligned with the agreed milestones and indicators for assessing the progress of the project and reporting.
 The proposer will be responsible for preparing, and providing periodic updates for reporting to PRC (as agreed with the PRC Secretariat) and/or any other named committee/group responsible for delivery of the project.
-The Head of Investment Appraisal/AFPA will provide periodic updates to PRC and FC at the portfolio level.
+The Head of Investment Appraisal/AFPA will provide periodic updates to PRC and FC at the portfolio level and feedback from proposers will be requested from time to support that.